A. David Lewis: Career

 In 2015, Lewis's co-edited volume with Christopher Moreman, entitled Digital Death: Mortality and Beyond in the Online Age, was a winner of the Ray at Pat Browne Award for "Best Edited Collection", and his American Comics, Literary Theory, and Religion: The Superhero Afterlife was nominated for "Best Scholarly/Academic Work" in the Will Eisner Comic Industry Awards.

 In 2017, Lewis edited and contributed to essays on Islamic representation and Muslim characters in superhero comic books and graphic novels.

 In a 2018 interview with Nicholas Yanes of Sequart Organization, Lewis stated that his next work would focus on an academic manuscript of the depictions of cancer battles in comics, to tentatively be called: Cancer in Comic Books.
+That later become condensed as chapters in Keywords/Keyimages in Graphic Medicine and his own Body, Soul, and Comics: Graphic Religion and Graphic Medicine.

 During the pandemic, Lewis launched the Graphic Medicine Review, the first journal dedicated to the field of graphic medicine.
 The open access, online publication originated at the MCPHS University Library and subsequently moved in 2023 to the Lamar Soutter Library at the UMass Chan Medical School under the co-editorship of Mary Piroun.

 In 2023, he was named as one of the six national judges for that year's Eisner Awards.

 On July 1, 2025, Lewis announced that he had received a promotion to Associate Professor of English and Health Humanities at MCPHS University.
 That same year, Lewis joined a team of co-organizers in staging the New England Graphic Medicine Summit on Longwood Avenue in Boston.
+Likewise, on July 2, 2026, Lewis also announced that he would be assuming the role of Director for the Health Humanities major at MCPHS University.

+Controversy

+Lewis has posted publicly about the challenges in having his 2026 article "'Futurity Itself': The Expansiveness of Pictorial Embodiment in Transgender and Non-Binary Graphic Memoirs" published for over a year-and-a-half.
+The issue did not seem to originate with the Studies in Comics journal in which it eventually appeared but, instead, with an earlier, unnamed publication source or site.

 Nonprofit work

 Lewis was the founder and president of Comics for Youth Refugees Incorporated Collective (CYRIC), a 501(c)(3) nonprofit organization in Massachusetts dedicated to producing free comic books based in Syrian folklore for refugee children.
 By 2019, the organization had sent over 1000 copies of their Haawiyat anthologies overseas to camps and schools along the Turkish border in partnership with NuDay Syria (for which Lewis was also a board member).

+On January 14, 2026, it was announced that Lewis would join the board of the Graphic Medicine International Collective as Treasurer.